-Pandit Thakur Das Bhargava: No. If that were so, I would not stand before you to advocate that this Bill be accepted.
-It is not so.
-So far as intra-marital relations are concerned, the age of 15 was accepted by the previous Bill.
-That is exactly where you.
-Sir, touch a delicate point.
-I agreed not to press my amendment because I was getting in a space of five minutes the entire benefit of the increase of age in intra-marital cases.
+Pandit Thakur Das Bhargava: No. Mr. Deputy-Speaker: See the wordand Code of Criminal 2086 Procedure (Amenament) Bill was getting in a space of five minutes the entire benefit of the increase of age in. intra-marital cases.
 Therefore, I accepted that I would not move that amendment at that stage.
-Sardar Patel also was very pleased when he spoke pointing out that at that stage we were not going to accept the amendment of the age from 16 to 18. never thought that for all time, that even after three years, when the situation has changed, this matter cannot be taken up.
-I am here to convince the House-that so far as public opinion is concerned, it is entirely in my favour.
+Sardar Patel also was very pleased when he spoke pointing out that at that stage we were not going to accept the amendment of the age from 16 to 18.
+We never inought that for all time, that even after three years, when the situation has changed, this matter cannot be taken up.
+1 am here to convince the House that so far as public opinion is concerned, it is entirely in my favour.
 I may submit that so far as intra-marital age is concerned, this Bill has nothing to do with the rights of the husband or the rights of the wife.
 It is only in respect of extra-marital cases that we are considering now.
 I know how strongly you yourself, Sir, were pleased to advocate this case and it was because of you that we, as a matter of fact, succeeded in increasing the age in intra-marital cases.
 When I brought before the House the Child Marriage Restraint (Amendment) Bill and submitted that the age should be increased from 14 to 15, you your-self were pleased to point out that unless this was done, the change in the law will not be very useful.
 I took the cuc from you as I submitted at that time in my speech and thereupon that Bill was passed.
 So far as extra marital age is concerned the consider ations are different.
-Ninty-nine cent of the population of India is in favour of this Bill.
+Ninty-nine per cent of the population of India is in favour of this Bill.
 Because in India, even in regard to older ladies, more than 18 years old, so far as consent is concerned, they do not regard the consent of a woman as good in cases of rape.
-Social obloquy social degradation, outcasting caste, etc., are the weapons which public opinion uses against girls who fall from the high ideals which we have set up.
-As a matter of fact, as I was pointing out. this Bill only relates to extra-marital cases and only to the ages between 16 and 18.
+Social obloguy social degradation, outcasting from caste, etc., are the weapons which public opinion uses against girls who fall from the high ideals which we have set up.
+As a matter of fact, as I was pointing out, this Bill only relates to extra-marital cases and only to the ages between 16 and 18.
 If that girl is above 18 years of age this Bill does not touch that case.